This article was published after a webinar where FotoWare developers demonstrated how to get started using OAuth with FotoWare integrations.

 This is temporary.
 SaaS is slightly ahead of FotoWeb.
 With the next major FotoWeb release, both will look the same.

 In SaaS, we have added the possibility to register widget-only apps that have a back-end, and we have changed the user interface for setting the application type and scope (API or widget-only).
-However, all applications that you could register in FotoWeb will also work in SaaS and in the new FotoWeb release.
+However, all applications you can register in FotoWeb will also work in SaaS and the new FotoWeb release.